openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/touch-support-discovery.md

 You can also use the API for keyboard, touch, and mouse support, see

-“Discovering input types” on page 558
+"Discovering input types" on page 558

 .
 For more information about compatibility testing, see

-“Troubleshooting” on page 593
+"Troubleshooting" on page 593

 .